Conference: "Which Pluralism?" | October 22 & 23, 2021

-The SARS-CoV-2 pandemic has shaken up the political and academic landscape.
-But not only since the outbreak of the novel coronavirus – and its dramatic social and economic consequences – has it become evident that we need a much more sustainable and resilient economy.
+A two-day conference for thinking about how to achieve a more sustainable and resilient economy.
 The practices, institutions and system logics of today's economy are not suitable for appropriately addressing fundamental human needs.
-The climate crisis, in particular, requires radically rethinking of our economic system and its’ global value chains.
+The climate crisis, in particular, requires radically rethinking of our economic system and its global value chains (Schedule below).

 The problem: an outdated and one-sided economic science - Economic policies have for long been, and partly still are, dominated by an economic paradigm that is one-sided and monistic in its approach, producing the same simple answers to the complex realities of the present.
 Positive developments in the field of research or economic policy notwithstanding, mostly market-oriented thinking still prevails in economic teaching, while forms of economic activity based on shared institutions, cooperation, public spending, macroeconomic coordination and democratic planning are hardly mentioned, if at all.